-Mesocosm experiment. – We also conducted a mesocosm experiment to further explore the effects of tadpoles and mayflies on algal resources, without the environmental heterogeneity that occurs within lakes.
-We used a 2 x 2 factorial design, with treatment levels of presence and absence of tadpoles and mayflies, arranged randomly among four blocks.
-Four mesocosms contained zero consumers, four contained 16 tadpoles, four contained 250 mayflies, and the remaining four contained 16 tadpoles and 250 mayflies (n = 16).

-Mesocosms were located at the Sierra Nevada Aquatic Research Laboratory near Mammoth Lakes, CA (2165 m elevation, 37°36'50.83" N 118°49'57.56" W).
-We used sixteen cube shaped (1 m3) concrete tanks lined with Thoroseal concrete sealer, with sloping, partially submerged shelves on the south facing side to allow tadpoles and metamorphs to bask (Fig.1).
-These tanks were filled with water from adjacent Convict Creek; nitrate and phosphate levels in Convict Creek are similar to those observed in most Sierra Nevada lakes, and while pH is higher than in most Sierra Nevada lakes (pH 7.9 – 8.5, Leland et al. 1989, Sickman et al. 2003) it is in the range tolerate by mayflies and tadpoles in lakes (pH 6.5 - 8.5, Bradford et al. 1998).
-Creek water was the source for algae, and mesocosms were filled in April 2010

-to allow algae communities to develop prior to the introduction of consumers.
-Each mesocosm contained thirty sets of twelve porcelain tiles (identical to those used in the field enclosures, each tile was 2.4 cm x 2.4 cm, total area of 12 tiles x 30 sets of tiles: 2074 cm2) to provide standard surfaces on which we could measure algal abundance; twenty five were placed on the bottom of each mesocosm, and five were placed on each shelf (Fig. 1).
+Mesocosm experiment. – In the outdoor mesocosm experiment I used a 2 x 2 factorial design, where the presence and absence of tadpoles were cross-classified by the presence and absence of mayfly nymphs, with four replicate mesocosms assigned to each the four treatments (no consumers, 16 tadpoles, 250 mayfly nymphs, and 16 tadpoles + 250 mayfly nymphs).
+Mesocosms were located at the Sierra Nevada Aquatic Research Laboratory (SNARL) near Mammoth Lakes, CA (2165 m elevation, 37°36'50.83" N 118°49'57.56" W) and consisted of sixteen cube-shaped (1 m3) concrete tanks lined with Thoroseal concrete sealer, with sloping, partially submerged shelves on one side to allow tadpoles and metamorphs to bask (Fig.1).
+These tanks were filled with water from adjacent Convict Creek, which contained nitrate and phosphate levels similar to, but pHs which were higher than, those observed in other Sierra Nevada lakes (tank pH 7.9 – 8.5, Leland et al. 1989, Sickman et al. 2003).
+Tank pHs, however, were within the range observed for lakes containing high densities of mayfly nymphs and tadpoles (pH 6.5 - 8.5, Bradford et al. 1998).
+Mesocosms were filled in April 2010 and thirty sets of twelve porcelain tiles per set (identical to those used in the field enclosures, total tile area in each tank = 2074 cm2) were placed in each mesocosm to provide standard surfaces for measuring algal abundance.
+Colonizing algae came from Convict Creek water and twenty five tile sets were placed on the bottom of each mesocosm and five were placed on each shelf (Fig. 1).

-We collected 160 Rana sierrae tadpoles (Gosner stages 34-39) from Marmot Lake (John Muir Wilderness, 3590 m elevation, 37°15'36.33" N 118°41'01.38" W) and transported them in one gallon containers with portable aerators and surrounded by blocks of snow.
-About 3000 mayflies (Callibaetis ferrugineus) were collected from a small pond in Yosemite National Park (2608 m elevation, 37°53'07.18" N 119°23'39.97" W) using a D-net with 250 μm mesh size, sorted using 250 μm sieves, pipettes, and turkey basters, and transported similarly to tadpoles.
+I collected 160 Rana sierrae tadpoles (Gosner stages 34-39) from Marmot Lake (John Muir Wilderness, 3590 m elevation, 37°15'36.33" N 118°41'01.38" W) and transported them to SNARL in containers with portable aerators and cooled by blocks of snow.
+About 3000 mayflies (Callibaetis ferrugineus) were collected from a small pond in Yosemite National Park (2608 m elevation, 37°53'07.18" N 119°23'39.97" W) using a D-net with 250 μm mesh size; sorted using sieves, pipettes, and turkey basters; and transported to SNARL like the tadpoles.

-The experiment began in late July 2010 when we added consumers to the mesocosms, and ran for 21 days.
-We were not able to maintain the mayfly densities, because mayflies were undetectable in the mesocosms, and mortality occurred without our knowledge.
-Tadpole abundance was maintained by adding younger tadpoles to replace individuals which metamorphosed and were removed.
-We ended the experiment when so many tadpoles metamorphosed that we could no longer maintain tadpole densities in the mesocosms.
-We then measured size (tail muscle height and width, body length not including tail, and wet weight) and developmental stage (Gosner stage) of all tadpoles.
-We sampled each mesocosm for mayflies using the same D-net used to collect them, sampling until 20 consecutive sweeps collected no more mayfly nymphs.
-Mayflies were counted, and measured similarly to those in the field enclosure experiment.
+The experiment began in late July 2010 when I added consumers to the mesocosms, then ran the experiment for 21 days.
+Mayfly nymphs disappeared from tanks over the course of the experiment.
+In contrast, tadpole abundance was maintained by adding young tadpoles to mesocosms to replace individuals which had metamorphosed and were removed.
+The experiment ended when tadpole densities could not be maintained because of high levels of tadpole metamorphosis.
+At the end of the experiment, I measured the size (tail muscle height and width, body length not including tail, and wet weight) and developmental stage (Gosner stage) of all tadpoles.
+During the experiment, mayfly nymphs were collected with the D-net, sampling until 20 consecutive sweeps collected no more mayfly nymphs.
+Mayflies were counted and measured as in the field enclosure experiment.